a-little-byte/web/README.md

 ## Deployment 🌐

-This application is optimized for deployment on Vercel.
-Follow these steps:

-1. Connect your repository to Vercel
-2. Configure environment variables
-3. Deploy with default settings
+This application can be deploy with the provided docker image